Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 1: Monitoring Drift Burst

-\citet[][Appendix B]{christensen2018drift} propose a resampling-based approach for generating critical values of the drift burst test to control the familywise error rate.
-Resampling aims to approximate the dependence structure of the test statistic sequence under the null hypothesis and to obtain its distribution via simulation.
-Specifically, the dependence structure is approximated by a stationary Gaussian AR(1) process such that:
+To control the familywise error rate, \citet[][Appendix B]{christensen2018drift} propose a resampling-based approach for generating critical values for the drift burst test.
+The resampling approach approximates the dependence structure of the test statistic sequence under the null hypothesis with an autoregressive order one (i.e., AR(1)) model and to obtain its distribution via simulation.